pmbmc/ifdocs/docs/quickstart.md

     1. Download the Azure Data Factory job from http://github.com/adfaijob.
     2. Download the python package from http://github.com/adfaijob/pythonpackage and unzip the contents.

+#### Watch an introduction video on Application Integrator
+[AppIntVideo](https://youtu.be/7CshwZYMPWw)

     3. Deploy the plugin.

-#### Watch an introduction video
-[AppIntVideo](https://youtu.be/7CshwZYMPWw)

         a.
 Using the Application Integrator UI
         b.
 Using the Control-M Automation API
     4. Define a connection profile

 ### Connection Profile: Used for authenticating with ADF